 Museu do Teatro Romano

-Type: Attractions, Family Friendly, Free Attractions, Historic Sites, History Museums, Museums, Sightseeing, Unusual
+Type: Architecture, Attractions, Family Friendly, Free Attractions, Historic Sites, History Museums, Museums, Sightseeing, Unusual

 - Historic Sites: "As a curtain raiser, visit the museum first, which highlights Roman civilization in Olissippo from the 1st century up until the mid-5th century AD."